top of page

 Re-Registration of a Singaporean Patent

-The Intellectual Property Office of Singapore (IPOS) and Cambodia’s Ministry of Industry and Handicrafts concluded a Memorandum of Understanding permitting for the filing of Cambodian patents through the Singaporean authority, and vice versa.
-The Memorandum of Understanding is valid for five years from January 20, 2015 and can be renewed upon the mutual consent of both parties.[28]
-After the Ministry of Industry and Handicraft issued a Prakas (Declaration) on implementation the Memorandum on July 25, 2016, applicants are allowed to file for Cambodian patents through the IPOS.
+The Intellectual Property Office of Singapore (IPOS) and Cambodia’s Ministry of Industry, Science, Technology and Innovation concluded a Memorandum of Understanding permitting for the filing of Cambodian patents through the Singaporean authority, and vice versa.
+The Memorandum of Understanding is valid until January 20, 2025 and can be renewed upon the mutual consent of both parties.[33]
+After the Ministry of Industry, Science, Technology and Innovation issued a Prakas (Declaration) on implementation the Memorandum on July 25, 2016, applicants are allowed to file for Cambodian patents through the IPOS.

 In order to register, the applicant must have first been granted a patent in Singapore.
 The Singaporean patent must be in-force at the time of filing a request for registration in Cambodia.
 In addition, the patent must have a filing date on or after February 11, 2003.[29]